World Ostomy Day

 - Jejunostomy- is the surgical creation of an opening (stoma) through the skin at the front of the abdomen and the wall of the jejunum (part of the small intestine).
 It can be performed either endoscopically, or with formal surgery.

 - Caecostomy- can be used effectively to allow colonic irrigation in an unprepared, obstructed colon prior to resection of the obstructing lesion and primary anastomosis

-World ostomy day is celebrated every 3 years and is an inspirational day to help those with stomas to raise and highlight awareness and to help to strip the taboo associated with having a stoma.
-This year’s theme is “Speaking Out Changes Lives”.
+World Ostomy Day is celebrated every three years and it is an inspirational day to help those with stomas.
+It helps raise and highlight awareness and to help to strip the taboo associated with having a stoma.
+This year’s theme is ‘Speaking Out Changes Lives.’

-It’s about the community joining together and celebrating ostomy life and proving that they don’t hold you back and that for some of us they have improved quality of life, saved lives and for some of us they have given us back the freedom of being symptom free.
+It’s all about the community joining together and celebrating ostomy life.
+It’s also about proving that having an ostomy doesn’t hold you back and that for some of us, they have improved our quality of life, saved lives and for some of us they have given us back the freedom of being symptom-free.

 You can follow everything that’s happening today on social media by using #WorldOstomyDay and #SpeakingOutChangesLives

 So here goes, the inspirational quotes.
 Having a stoma should never define you.
 I am lucky that my stoma has landed me into the line of blogging and helping people in their journeys and receiving the same help back.